bmzwayer/BZ_BrowserGame_Mixology/readme.md

 - Have stir, shaking, etc options and animate the colors of ingredients mixing
 - Personalize a _character_ , ie; Male or Female, user picks name and name is used in alerts
+- When you hover over an ingredient, it shows the name and a little information about its flavor and/or history